 This is arguably the most important question that every property buyer ponders over.
-Every year analysts give you lengthy reports about the best times to invest into properties, but the fact is that one can only buy property when they can afford it.
+Every year analysts give you lengthy reports about the right time to buy a property, but the fact is that one can only invest into a property when they can afford it.

 Investors watch the market and run through property listings hoping to chance upon the best deal.
 But the wait and watch game can go either way.
 You might hit a bargain if the market slumps or miss a big bet if the market rises and the property becomes too expensive for you.
 Having said that prospective buyers also need to keep their eye on a few other things.